 The programme described intended learning outcomes (ILOs) within the framework of the Dublin Descriptors (see Appendix 2).
 The panel established that the ILOs are formulated in line with the mission and sufficiently indicate what could be expected from students at a bachelor's level.
-The ILOs reflect the content, level and orientation of the bachelor's programme and match the professional field.
+The intended learning outcomes indicate the content, level and orientation of the bachelor's programme.
 The distinction between the ILOs of the bachelor's and the master's programme is clear.
+The panel advises specifying the ILOs more in the direction of the programme's objectives.
+Currently, the ILOs resemble those for the physics programme and only differ in the adjective 'applied', whereas the focus of the Applied Physics programme is clearly different from the Physics bachelor's programme.
+The panel recommends emphasizing this design focus in the ILOs to underline the applied character of the programme (see also Standard 2).

-The programme has aligned its intended learning outcomes with the domain-specific reference framework (Appendix 1).
+The programme has aligned its ILOs with the domain-specific reference framework Physics (Appendix 1).
 This framework is used by all Physics and Astronomy programmes in the Netherlands.
 It was developed in a joint process at the European level (Tuning Physics) to align the Physics and Astronomy programmes at an international level.
 The ILOs use the Dublin descriptors to describe the knowledge, insights and skills that each bachelor's student in either Physics or Astronomy should acquire, regardless of his or her specialisation.
 The panel established that there is an alignment of the Physics and Astronomy programmes at a European level.